New icon set

 • a severe long-term limiting illness, or

-• a permanent and substantial disability
+• a permanent and substantial disability, and

-• Their health or quality of life is severely affected by the home they live in.
+• their health or quality of life is severely affected by the home they live in

 If you feel you meet any of the criteria above, please complete this form, and return by either emailing us at info@poplarharca.co.uk or post to Poplar HARCA, 155 East India Dock Road, London E14 6DA.